Codecademy/docs/content/css/concepts/position/terms/static/static.md

 ![CSS Static Position Example Output](https://raw.githubusercontent.com/Codecademy/docs/main/media/css_position_static.png)

 In this example, the `box1` has no position property set, so it automatically uses `position: static`.
-The`box2` explicitly has `position: static` and `top: 50px` set to it.
+The `box2` explicitly has the `position: static` and `top: 50px` set.
 But both elements will follow the normal document flow, meaning they stack on top of each other, one after the other vertically.

-If you want to modify the position of the elements, you would use other position values like `relative` or `absolute`.
+Use other position values, such as ' relative ' or ' absolute, ' to modify the position of the elements.